gvergnaud/ts-pattern/README.md

 #### Exhaustiveness checking

 If your data structure contains several union types, you can pattern-match on several of them with a **single pattern**.
-TS-Pattern will keep track of the cases which have been handled and those which haven't, so you never forget a to handle a case.
+TS-Pattern will keep track of the cases which have been handled and those which haven't, so you never forget to handle a case.

 ```ts
 type Permission = 'editor' | 'viewer';